Tangerine-Community/Tangerine/docs/CONTRIBUTING.md

 pip install mkdocs-minify-plugin
 ```

-Now you have everything installed, get started viewing content by running...
+Now you have everything installed, get started viewing content by running the following in the `tangerine` root directory (not the `tangerine/docs/` directory!)...

 ```
 mkdocs serve